 Our assessment commitments 2021/22

-These are additional measures we will take around assessments for all taught students across the University to mitigate for any ongoing effects of the pandemic that may affect your performance.
+During 2021/22, additional assessment measures were in place for all of our taught students to mitigate any ongoing effects of the pandemic.

 Moderation and scaling

 Every year our examination boards discuss and approve assessment outcomes.
 They review any circumstances that have affected either individual or groups of students and take appropriate action to address these.